K pop supernova

 Where are all the boy groups at?

 As you may have already noticed, all the K-pop songs I like are by girl groups.
-Well, there’s one song I like by a boy group, and it’s Big Bang’s Fantastic Baby.
-It’s a humdinger, but sadly I haven’t heard anything else that reaches such monumental heights, though the dubstep bits of TVXQ’s operatic number Catch Me is pretty close.
+Well, there’s one song I like by a boy group, and it’s Big Bang’s Fantastic Baby (we could add the same group’s Bang Bang Bang, which is a retread, as well).
+Fantastic Baby is indeed fanstastic, baby; but sadly I haven’t heard anything by a boy group that reaches such monumental heights (honourable mention though to the dubstep bits of TVXQ’s operatic number Catch Me).
 Why the gender divide?
 For a long time I thought boy groups tended to produce a preponderance of charming and inoffensive songs so as not to offend their target market, adolescent girls.
 Or perhaps it’s a sampling bias on my part, and I just haven’t met the right boy group yet.
+In any event: somewhat lamentably, my interest in girl groups only, combined with my advanced age, marks me out somewhat as a creepy uncle fan.

 Non-conclusion

 So that’s my survey of a very specific and idiosyncratic slice of K pop.
 I think I like the songs I do because they work on the same part of my brain that likes glam rock (and increasily in my twilight years, metal).
 Beyond the music, I also appreciate the madcap surreal energy of K-pop music videos (especially more recent ones).
 Loud hurrahs too for the precision of the choreography, and the costumes.
-And a hat tip to the skill of Gangnam’s plastic surgeons in creating these otherworldly beings.
+Somewhat more controversially, a hat tip too Gangnam’s skilled plastic surgeons in creating otherworldly K pop stars.
 (Setting aside the accusation that K pop perpetuates unhealthy body image, I often feel that there’s only a handful of K pop faces in circulation, shared among dozens of groups.
 More face diversity please!)
-Finally, kudos to the groups’ agencies’ chutzpah in making the puppet shows happen.
+Finally, kudos to the groups’ agencies’ chutzpah in making their enterprises happen.

-This essay replaces one from 2022 focusing on K/DA and Blackpink.
+This essay replaces one from 2022 focusing more on K/DA and Blackpink.